mistupv/csp_tracker/README.md

 -------------

 The CSP-Tracker is written in Erlang, so you will need an Erlang system installed in you computer.
-To compile the CSP-Tracker source first move to the source directory of the repository (for example /home/john/git/csp_tracker/src) and compile all files:
+To compile the CSP-Tracker source first move to the main directory of the repository (for example /home/john/git/csp_tracker/csp_tracker) and compile all files:

 	$ erlc *.erl
     1>

-Write the following commands to compile, load and run the compiler and
-installer:

-    1> c(edd_comp).
-    {ok,edd_comp}
-    2> edd_comp:compile().
-    ok

-The 'edd_comp:compile()' function simply automates the process.
-The files src/smerl.erl, src/edd_lib.erl and src/edd.erl will be compiled into the 'ebin' directory, and the edoc documentation will be generated into the folder 'edoc'.
+Then, move the binaries to this directory according to your OS.
+For instance, if it is Mac OsX:

+	$ mv bin_macos/* .

+After this two steps, CSP-Tracker is ready to be used.